 As we identified the various ways that climate change could impact the DOWA Group, we paid particular attention to the automobile market due to the close connection to the Group’s main businesses and the major effect changes could have on the Group’s performance.
 From the perspective of a value chain, we analyzed changes in the automobile market resulting from the growing shift to electric vehicles (EVs) and identified the opportunities and risks for our business operations as shown below.

-We have positioned risk management as one of our material issues.
+We have positioned risk management as one of our Materiality.
 We strive to enhance risk management by establishing a system to appropriately manage and mitigate various risks arising through our business activities.
-Risk management related to climate change is integrated into the Group’s overall risk management.

 The DOWA Group aims to achieve carbon neutrality by 2050.

 The Group aims to be carbon-neutral by 2050 and, as a milestone, has set an interim goal of reducing Scope 1 and Scope 2 GHG emissions in Japan compared to fiscal 2013 levels by fiscal 2030, as shown in the table below.
-These targets are set in accordance with the targets for each category in the Japanese government’s Plan for Global Warming Countermeasures*, which was formulated to reduce GHG emissions in fiscal 2030 to 46% of the level in fiscal 2013.
+These targets are set in accordance with the targets for each category in the Japanese government’s Plan for Global Warming Countermeasures(*), which was formulated to reduce GHG emissions in fiscal 2030 to 46% of the level in fiscal 2013.
 We are in the process of determining Scope 3 GHG emissions and will consider incorporating them into the target in the future.

-* The Japanese government’s comprehensive plan based on the Act on Promotion of Global Warming Countermeasures (Cabinet decision on October 22, 2021)
+(*) The Japanese government’s comprehensive plan based on the Act on Promotion of Global Warming Countermeasures (Cabinet decision on October 22, 2021)

 Note: This target includes reductions through the use of credits and other means that represent Scope 1 and Scope 2 GHG emissions (CO2 equivalent) emitted by the DOWA Group in Japan.